yavuzssvr19/Database-Assistant/README.md

 - 🛡️ Implements **state-of-the-art security techniques**
 - 🎯 Uses **Structured Output + Context Injection** for reliable responses
 - 📊 Provides **automatic CSV export** and analytics

----

-## 📜 License

-MIT License - See [LICENSE](LICENSE) for details.

----

-**🔥 This project is a practical implementation of LLM grounding techniques and security best practices!**